CROMAS GRAN RESERVA SYRAH

 The drier-than-usual start to the season required early irrigation and meticulous monitoring of the vineyard.
 The major challenge for the 2019 vintage was essentially the extremely high temperature variables at the end of January and beginning of February (reaching 105°F).
 Fortunately, the much cooler nights, with a record low of 50°F, allowed high-quality grapes to be obtained with excellent ripeness and balance.WINEMAKING & AGEING

-The excellent grape quality called for a gentle fermentation with minimal intervention in order to retain the delicate expression of the terroir.
-The wine was made in stainless steel tanks at a temperature controlled between 77-80°F before being aged 12 months in French oak barrels.TASTING NOTES
+Gentle fermentation with minimal intervention in order to retain the delicate expression of the terroir.
+The wine is made in temperature-controlled (77-80°F) stainless steel tanks before being aged 12 months in French oak barrels.TASTING NOTES